San Jose International Airport: Terminal B

-Terminal B has 20 gates: 17–36.
+Terminal B has 20 gates: 17–36, serving Southwest, Alaska, Hawaiian, and Zipair Tokyo.

 The concourse was designed by Gensler and built by Clark Construction, while the Terminal headhouse was designed by Fentress Architects with construction management by Hensel Phelps Construction Co.
 The terminal officially opened on June 30, 2010.
 Its design features dramatic daylit spaces, modern art, shared use ticket counters/gates, and chairs with power cords and USB ports on the armrests to charge laptops or handheld devices.
 The terminal earned a LEED Silver certification from the U.S. Green Building Council in 2010 in recognition of the airport's significant commitment to environmentally sustainable design and construction.

 The terminal has two international arrival gates: Gates 17 and 18.
 All arrivals from international flights at the airport must clear customs and immigration from the International Arrivals building (except for flights from airports with US border preclearance).
 Gates 17–23 of the new concourse were opened to the public on July 15, 2009.
 During this time, check-in, security, and baggage claim were all in Terminal A. Gates 24–28 were opened on June 30, 2010, along with Terminal B's pre-security facilities.
-Southwest Airlines and Alaska Airlines are the primary tenants, along with British Airways.

 In 2017, the airport added two gates, Gates 29 and 30, at the south end of the terminal.
 Due to the airport's growth in recent years, a new temporary facility was added at the south end of the terminal that includes six additional gates as part of the $58 million project.
 Gates 31-35 opened June 13, 2019, and Gate 36 opened on November 1, 2019.